 The basis for building modern safety-critical systems often lies in reusing existing components [2].
-Most of these systems need to comply with a domain specific safety standard that often requires a safety case in form of a clear and comprehensible argument supported by evidence to show why the system is acceptably safe.
-The safety standards typically do not provide detailed guidelines for reusing safety elements and the accompanying artefacts, which makes the integration of the elements and the provided evidence challenging [3].
-For example, the automotive safety standard ISO 26262 [12] supports reuse through the notion of Safety Elements out of Context (SEooC), which are elements explicitly developed for reuse according to ISO 26262.
-While the standard provides requirements and recommendations on which information is needed for the integration of SEooC, guidance on performing systematic reuse is missing.
+Most of these systems need to comply with a domain-specific safety standard that frequently requires a safety case in form of a clear and comprehensible argument supported by evidence to show why the system is acceptably safe.
+The safety standards typically do not provide detailed guidelines for reusing safety-relevant components and the accompanying artefacts, which makes the integration of the components and the provided evidence challenging [3].
+For example, the automotive safety standard ISO 26262 [13] supports reuse through the notion of Safety Elements out of Context (SEooC), which are elements explicitly developed for reuse according to ISO 26262.
+While the standard provides requirements and recommendations on which information is needed for the integration of SEooC, guidance on performing systematic reuse by capturing and validating the context assumptions is missing.

-Since safety is a system property, traditional safety analyses such as Fault Tree Analysis (FTA) and other safety artefacts such as safety arguments are made on the system level.
+Since safety is a system property, traditional safety analyses such as Fault Tree Analysis (FTA) and other safety artefacts (e.g., safety arguments) are made on the system level.
 Reusing such artefacts is difficult since what is safety relevant in one system is not necessarily safety relevant in another system.
-Non-systematic reuse of safety artefacts has shown to be dangerous [13], hence there is a need to fill the gap created by the safety standards' lack of guidelines for systematic reuse and integration of safety elements and their safety artefacts.
+Furthermore, non-systematic reuse of safety artefacts has shown to be dangerous [14].
+Hence, there is a need to fill the gap created by the safety standards' lack of guidelines for systematic reuse and integration of safety components and their safety artefacts.

-Systematic reuse of safety artefacts can be achieved by generative reuse.
-The term "generative reuse" is used to indicate indirect reuse of artefacts [6], be it the code itself, results of a failure analysis such as FTA [14] or parts of safety arguments [10], where a customised artefact is generated for a specific context from specification written in a domain specific specification language.
-For example, an out-of-context component with a pre-developed safety argument is reused in a particular system.
+Systematic reuse of safety artefacts can be achieved by generative reuse, which indicates reuse of artefacts [6] (be it the code itself, results of a failure analysis such as FTA [15] or parts of safety arguments [11]) where a customised artefact is generated for a specific context from specification written in a domain specific specification language.
+For example, consider an out-of-context component with a pre-developed safety argument that is reused in a particular system.
 Such safety argument, produced out-of-context, might contain irrelevant information for the particular system.
 Instead of trying to reuse and integrate pre-developed safety arguments, the relevant information for the particular system is first identified from the provided artefacts, and then the corresponding system safety argument is generated from the identified information.
-In our work we use safety contracts for capturing safety-related information and for identifying the relevant information for a particular environment.
+In our work we use component safety contracts for capturing safetyrelated information and for identifying the relevant information about the component in a particular context.
+The context of a component can be for instance a specific system in which the component is used.
+The contracts provide a way to handle systematically the context assumptions related to the SEooC.

 A contract is an assumption/guarantee pair, where a component offers guarantees about its own behaviour if the assumptions on its environment are met.
 Safety contracts are a specific types of contracts that deal specifically with component behaviours that are deemed relevant from the perspective of hazard analysis.
-In our previous work we showed how safety contracts can be used to support generative reuse of safety artefacts [18].
-Since reusable elements can exhibit different behaviours in different environments, contracts are characterised as either strong or weak to allow capturing these different behaviours in a more flexible manner [17].
-Furthermore, since the safety contracts deal with some of the information used in the safety arguments, we can use the contracts to semi-automatically generate the argument-fragments related to components [16].
+In our previous work we showed how safety contracts can be used to support generative reuse of safety artefacts [19].
+Since reusable components can exhibit different behaviours in different environments, contracts are characterised as either strong or weak to allow capturing these different behaviours in a more flexible manner [17].
+Furthermore, since the safety contracts deal with some of the information used in the safety arguments, we can use the contracts to semi-automatically generate context-specific argument-fragments related to components [18].